dvdvideo1234/TrackAssemblyTool/readme.md

     `TYPE` from the top one to setup the group of properties you want to apply then `NAME`, to select the actual surface material you want applied.
 2. `Piece bodygroups and skin selection` is used when you want desired bodygroups and/or skins on a piece.
-In the text field you must type `bodygroup/skin` (ex.
-1,2,3,4/5) selection code or generate one using the SCORE ( Default: TAB ) key while pointing to a prop with `bodygroups` and `skins` set by Garry's mod [context menu](https://wiki.garrysmod.com/page/The_Context_Menu).
-Press `ENTER` in the text field if you are happy with the selection to apply it.
+The textbox is a display showing the `bodygroup/skin` selection code (ex.
+1,2,3,4/5) generated using the [context menu](https://wiki.garrysmod.com/page/The_Context_Menu).
+    You cannot change the textbox value manually by tiping.
+Currently `Bodygroup/Skin` (ex.
+[English](https://en.wikipedia.org/wiki/English_language)) option name will vary based on the language used.
+    When you click it it will populate the text display in the tool menu.
-3. `Mass` setup control
-    Piece mass slider is used to set the mass of the next track piece to be spawned.
+3. `Piece mass` setup control slider is used to set the mass of the next track piece to be spawned.
+    The larger the number the havier spawned track piece gets.
+Larger values are recommended.
-4. `Active radius` control
-    The slider is used to set the minimum distance needed to select an active point when pointing at a piece.
+4. `Active radius` control slider is used to set the minimum distance needed to select an active point when pointing at a piece.
+Keep this maxed out if you don't want to bother with track end selection.
-5. `Stack count` control
-    This value shows the maximum number of pieces to be snapped in `stacking` mode.
+5. `Stack count` control value shows the maximum number of pieces to be snapped in `stacking` mode.
+    Change this to something larger than one if you want to extend your track by stacking.
 6. `Angular alignment` control
     The slider is used to snap the first piece ( Requested by [Magnum](http://steamcommunity.com/profiles/76561198004847743) ) to a user-defined angle ( Usually `45` ) so that the track building process becomes easier.
 The